devcontainers/spec/docs/specs/devcontainer-features.md

 >
 > ### Notes
 >
-> From an implementation point of view, `installsAfter` nodes may be added as a seperate set of directed edges, just as `dependsOn` nodes are added as directed edges (see **(1)**).
+> From an implementation point of view, `installsAfter` nodes may be added as a separate set of directed edges, just as `dependsOn` nodes are added as directed edges (see **(1)**).
 Before round-based installation and sorting **(3)**, an orchestrating tool should remove all `installsAfter` directed edges that do not correspond with a Feature in the `worklist` that is set to be installed.
 In each round, a Feature can then be installed if all its requirements (both `dependsOn` and `installsAfter` dependencies) have been fulfilled in previous rounds.
 >
 > An implemention should fail the dependency resolution step if the evaluation of the `installsAfter` property results in an inconsistent state (eg: a circular dependency).
 >